ckgresla/MI6/intel/SpinningUp.md

 Policies
 - A Policy is a rule used by an Agent to decide what Actions to take, these Policies (figuring out what action to take given state) are either; *Deterministic* or *Stochastic* -- that means they are either real-valued (given states) or probabilistic (conditioned on the state given)
 - The Policy is basically the Brain of the Agent and because the Policy is what determines the Actions to be taken it is appropriate to say something like: "The policy is attempting to maximize reward" where "policy" is interchangable with "Agent"
-- These Policies in Deep RL are Parameterized Policies (Neural Networks or Models with Parameters/Weights that can be learned) -- Computable Functions that have parameters which we can adjust to update or change the behavior of the Agent (parameters of a Policy are typically denoted with the Greek Theta (θ) or phi (Φ) characters)
+- These Policies in Deep RL are Parameterized Policies (Neural Networks or Models with Parameters/Weights that can be learned) -- Computable Functions that have parameters which we can adjust to update or change the behavior of the Agent (parameters of a Policy are typically denoted with the Greek; Theta (θ) or Phi (Φ) characters)
-- Deterministic Policies: basically the typical FFN that outputs a Vector with probabilities for each respective action
+- Deterministic Policies: basically the typical FFN that outputs a Vector with logits for each respective action (we take the Max always, these logits after softmax-ing are the Action probabiltiies but we do not sample here & that is why it is Deterministic)
 - Stochastic Policies: these can be broken down into two further sub-classes; *Categorical Policies* and *Diagonal Gaussian Policies* -- but in essence these are Policies that involve random variables or probabilities and are not deterministically computable outputs of a function, but are expected outputs of a function conditioned on the data
   - Categorical Policies: are used in *discrete* action spaces and stem from the Categorical Distribution- https://en.wikipedia.org/wiki/Categorical_distribution
     - This distribution is also referred to as the "Generalized Bernoulli Distrbution" or "Mulinoulli Distribution" -- basically if we have K actions available to us, the sum of the probabilities for all of these actions must sum to 1 and the values for each action must be in the range of [0, 1]